bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

     3.3 Type in the name of the new shot in the `Shot` field

-    3.4 Execute the `Submit New Shot` operator in the `Push` Panel (Will warn you if the shot already exists on Kitsu)
+    3.4 Execute the `Submit New Shot` operator in the `Push` Panel (Will warn you if the shot already exists on Kitsu).
+This operator can optionally populate each 'Shot' with a task set to the project's default task status.

 >**Note**: Most of the operator are selection sensitive.
 So you can do these operations for a batch of sequence strips.
 If you have nothing selected it will usually try to operate on all strips in the sequence editor. <br/>
 ![image info](/media/addons/blender_kitsu/sqe_init_selection.jpg)